PASTAplus/Gatekeeper/README.md

 [here](https://pastaplus-core.readthedocs.io/en/latest/doc_tree/pasta_design/gatekeeper.html) for more
 information about the PASTA Gatekeeper.

+As a reverse proxy, the Gatekeeper routes requests to either the Data Package Manager service or the Audit Manager service.

 The Gatekeeper service is the first of the PASTA primary services to migrate from a Java servlet model to a Python framework based on the high-performance and asynchronous *FastAPI*.